xKarinSan/video-notes/readme.md

 # 🎥 VNotes
+It aims to streamline video-learning for video-learners that have limited time and feel that AI summaries alone are insufficient.
 **Watch.
 Snap.
 Replay.
-Learn.** using a Python-based agent powered by OpenAI's SDK.
+Learn.**
 Perfect for learners, developers, and anyone who wants to **save time while learning from videos**.

 ---